 To enjoy the many benefits of opal gemstone jewelry, it is recommended to wear it as jewelry.
 You can either get it made into a dainty pendant or a simple ring.

 Opals are arguably one of the best gemstones, given how tremendously powerful and affordable they are.
 But there’s always a question that comes along with this gemstone - is it real or fake?
 So we decided to do away with it - once and for all.
-In this blog, find a few amazing ways on how to tell real opal vs fake ones.
+Also, you can find a few amazing ways of Ethiopian opal Is real or fake.